Sustainability

 SAPPORO FIELD MARKETING: Declaration of Health and Wellness Creation

-Within the Sapporo Beer Group, our activities take place on the "sales floor," which is closest to the customer.
+Within the Sapporo Breweries Group, our activities take place on the "sales floor," which is closest to the customer.

 We believe that in order to provide joy and excitement to our customers, our employees themselves must be healthy in mind and body.